 Hotel Brooklyn Bridge, New York City, US (image below right).
 Fine views of the Brooklyn Bridge and the Manhattan cityscape will be on offer in this new NYC property—especially from the rooftop facilities, which will include a swimming pool.
 Located on the Brooklyn side, the hotel will have 194 rooms, four dining venues and a market stall selling fruit and granola bars in the lobby.
 Opening: February 2017.

-Life Hotel, NYC, US (image below in the middle).
+LIFE Hotel, NoMad, NYC, US (image below in the middle).
 The hotel will be housed in the historic LIFE Magazine building, in the NoMad neighbourhood.
 Inspired in many ways by the building’s heritage, the hotel will keep many of the details integral to the history of the place.
 Spring 2017

 Hotel Lungarno, Florence, Italy.
 It will re-open 1st June 2017 following a complete renovation.